didiersmith/marys-maidens/chapters/finnigans-roadhouse.md

 "Elizabeth," said the blonde.

 Goddamn it, Rose.
-What had she done?
+What have you done?

 "I don't know where she is," he said, scooting back along the bench to the diner wall.
 Where was that goddamn waitress with his Coors?
 "All employee data belongs to Unimaiden now."

 Elizabeth slid in closer, pushing the knife harder into his rib.
 "What a shame," she said.
 "Guess you're a dead end, then."

-Fuck this.
+Fuck this, she was insane.
 He hadn't slaved his ass off for thirty years to become a 'dead end.'
 "Wait!" he said, trying to conceal his desperation.
 "I have a backup!"

 "Where?"
 Hayley asked.